Texas Endovascular Logo

 Staying Active With Varicose Veins

 Exercise is always a good idea for improving blood flow and fighting vein disease.
 In order to keep exercise from causing or worsening varicoceles, male runners need to be very careful when selecting underwear for their runs.
-First and foremost, boxers are a no-go for male runners: you need underwear that has some built in support.
+First and foremost, boxers are a no-go for male runners: you need underwear that has some built-in support.
 For this purpose, a close-fitting pair of boxer briefs may be your best bet.

 Another way to ensure sufficient support?
 Try the layered approach.
 Wear two pairs of underwear beneath your running shorts or pants, to create a more protective hold while you pound the pavement.
-You may also want to consider sport-specific underwear, since specially designed shorts will eliminate other potential irritants like sweat or painful seaming.

-Of course, too much of a good thing can be a problem too.
+Of course, too much of a good thing can be a problem, too.
 Choose underwear that's too tight, and you run the risk of cutting off testicular blood flow, which can also be problematic.
 You want to shoot for the Goldilocks compromise in this type of situation: test out several styles of shorts, and opt for the one that's not too loose and not too tight.
 Chances are, the one that's "just right" will also be the pair that best protects you from testicular varicose veins!

 Varicocele Embolization: Other Reasons to Treat Varicose Veins in the Penis